Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-While in computer science, a vast literature on estimating optimal policies over an increasing time horizon exists \citep{szepesvari2010algorithms, sugiyama2015statistical}, this scenario is rare in DTRs.
-By adopting backward induction, most of the existing methods cannot extrapolate beyond the time horizon in the observed data.
-However, for some chronic conditions, or those with very short time steps, including mHealth JITAIs (see Section \ref{Sec: RLforAIs}), the time horizon is not definite, in the sense that treatment decisions are made continually throughout the life of the patient, with no fixed time point for the final treatment decision.
+While in computer science there is a vast literature on estimating optimal policies over an increasing time horizon \citep{szepesvari2010algorithms, sugiyama2015statistical}, that is not the case in DTRs.
+In fact, by adopting backward induction, most existing methods cannot extrapolate beyond the time horizon in the observed data.
+Nevertheless, for some chronic conditions or those with very short time steps, including mHealth applications (see Section \ref{Sec: RLforAIs}), the time horizon is not definite.
+Treatment decisions are made continuously throughout the life of a patient, with no fixed time point for the final treatment decision.

-To the best of our knowledge, only a limited number of statistical methodologies have been developed for the infinite horizon setting. \cite{ertefaie2018constructing} proposed to estimate optimal regimes with a variant of \textit{Greedy Gradient Q-learning} (GGQ). \cite{luckett2020estimating} proposed to search for an optimal policy over a pre-specified class of policies with V-learning, later extended by~\cite{xu2020latent} to latent space models.
-More recently, \cite{zhou2021estimating} proposed a minimax framework called proximal temporal consistency learning.
-We now review the first two methods, both developed under a time-homogeneous Markov behaviour, but, while the \textit{V-learning} technique of \cite{luckett2020estimating} uses direct RL, the GGQ method of \cite{ertefaie2018constructing} is indirect.
+To the best of our knowledge, only a limited number of statistical methodologies have been developed for the indefinite-horizon setting.
+These include the indirect \textit{greedy gradient Q-learning} method of \cite{ertefaie2018constructing}, and the direct \textit{V-learning} approach of \cite{luckett2020estimating}, who proposed to search for an optimal policy over a prespecified class of policies.
+More recently, a minimax framework called proximal temporal consistency learning was proposed~\citep{zhou2021estimating}.
+We now detail the first two approaches, while for the third, we refer the reader to the original work in~\cite{zhou2021estimating}.

-\paragraph*{Greedy Gradient Q-learning.} The first indefinite-time horizon extension in DTRs estimation was introduced by \cite{ertefaie2018constructing}, under the time-homogeneous Markov assumption (see Section \ref{sec:MDP}).
-Although not imposed by general DTRs methods, such assumption exemplifies inference by working with time-independent Q-functions, and overcomes the need for backward induction.
+\paragraph*{Greedy gradient Q-learning.} The first extension to indefinite-time horizons in DTRs was proposed in \cite{ertefaie2018constructing}, under the time-homogeneous Markov assumption (see Section \ref{sec:MDP}).
+Although not imposed by general DTR methods, such assumption overcomes the need for backward induction, and exemplifies inference by working with time-independent Q-functions.